mindhelpbyus/doctor-appointment-app/README.md

-# Welcome to your Medixy™ app
+# Welcome to your Medixy app

-Medixy™ is a product of Bedrock Health Solution™, designed to connect patients with healthcare providers seamlessly.
+Medixy is a product of Bedrock Health Solution, designed to connect patients with healthcare providers seamlessly.

 ## Demo Accounts